This blog post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Temperature thresholds that kill scabies

 Here’s the hot news: scientists have pinpointed exactly what temperatures knock out these troublemakers.
+According to multiple studies, temperatures of 50°C (122°F) maintained for at least 10 minutes will kill adult scabies mites.
+That’s scorching!

 But here’s where it gets interesting – there’s a big difference between killing grown-up mites versus their stubborn eggs.
+Some clever research from Thailand discovered that while adult mites surrendered after 30 minutes at 50°C, their eggs needed 35 minutes at the same temperature to completely bite the dust.

 Why are they so temperature-sensitive?
 These mites have adapted to live on human skin, which stays around a cozy 35°C. When temperatures climb too high, their proteins start to break down and cellular functions go haywire.